lwjkl/lite/README.md

 # lite

 lite is a lightweight image similarity search application built with [FAISS](https://github.com/facebookresearch/faiss), using the [Dinov2](https://github.com/facebookresearch/dinov2) ViT-S/14 distilled model to generate image embeddings.
-The main purpose of the application is to quickly sort through a large pool of images for data labeling.
 The current focus is on running the application on a CPU-only instance.

 ## behaviour